-The easiest way to preload largest contentful paint images in WordPress is with the preload critical images setting in Perfmatters or FlyingPress.
-Just set the number of images that usually load above the fold (like 2-3) and they will be preloaded and excluded from lazy load.
+The easiest way to do both is by preloading critical images in Perfmatters or FlyingPress.
+Just set the number of images that usually load above the fold (i.e. 2-3) and it’s done automatically.

 WP Rocket

-WP Rocket can exclude a certain number of images from lazy load.
-You’ll need to open the helper plugin in a text editor, then change number of images to be excluded from lazy load.
+While WP Rocket can’t preload images, it can exclude a certain number of images from lazy load.
+Open the helper plugin in a text editor, then change the number of images to exclude.

 <?php